notaryio/notary/README.md

 ## What is a *Contract*?

 A contract is either a **Producer Promise** or a **Consumer Expectation**.
-In C7s, it's a meta-data describing how to use a specific shared integration point, e.g.: a Swagger file describing exposed REST API endpoint including API versioning, paths, supported methods, response entities, etc..
+In notary, it's a meta-data describing how to use a specific shared integration point, e.g.: a Swagger file describing exposed REST API endpoint including API versioning, paths, supported methods, response entities, etc..

 ## How does the provider/consumer validation work?
 To validate your contracts you need to issue a request to the [validation endpoint].
 Ideally, this will be done automatically in your CI pipeline.